World Cup of Darts Preview & Betting Guide

 World Cup of Darts Seeded Nations

-The top 4 seeded nations in 2025 receive a bye into the second round.
+The top 4 seeded nations receive a bye into the second round.
 They consist of two players with the best combined Order of Merit rankings, subject to player availability.

 Who is playing for England in the World Cup of Darts?

-Luke Humphries partners Luke Littler, the top two players in the world rankings heading into the World Cup of Darts.
+Luke Littler partnered Luke Humphries, the top two players in the world rankings heading into the World Cup of Darts for the latest edition.

 Seeded Nations (Top 4)

-Here are the top four seeded nations, along with their Win-Loss record and the players representing them in 2025:
+These were the top four seeded nations, along with their Win-Loss record and the players (world ranking) representing them in the last edition:

 Nation (Win-Loss)Player OnePlayer Two